 The last two slides or last one slide is a very simple slide, and this is what I ask you to take to heart.
 It's a picture of people standing on boxes.
 And it's about equity.
 Not equality. concept of equity and equality has evaded America for a long time.
 Equity is when people are placed on the right level so that they get a chance to be on the same level.
 Equality is me giving you \$0.50 and you \$0.50, but you don't get two extra inches.
-Equity is when I give you on this page, the person in blue starts out looking over the fence.
+Equity is when I give you lift you up.
+So on these boxes that are on this page, the person in blue starts out looking over the fence.
 The person in red starts out barely looking over the fence.
 But the person in purple is not see over the fence.
 If we are, and that's equality.
 They're all on the same level.